-The asymmetric nucleosome depletion 5'-upstream of CTCF/CTCFL motifs is encoded in DNA repeats and may be linked to their transcription.
+The asymmetric nucleosome depletion 5'-upstream of CTCF/CTCFL motifs is encoded in DNA repeats and may be linked to their transcription

 Next we calculated the average nucleotide distribution around CTCF sites used above taking into account the orientation of CTCF motifs.
-This revealed an unexpected nucleotide pattern in the extended region near CTCF (Figure 6).
+This revealed an unexpected nucleotide pattern in the extended region near CTCF (Figure 6A).
 The nucleosome depletion in the region around -41 bp upstream of CTCF is associated with a decrease of GC content.
-This is consistent with previous observations that high AT-content and in particular poly(dA:dT)-tracts have strong nucleosome-excluding properties (52).
+This is consistent with previous observations that high AT-content and in particular poly(dA:dT)tracts have strong nucleosome-excluding properties (57).
 It is worth noting that the CTCF motif used in our calculations is just 19 bp, but the length of the highly structured area near CTCF is more than 200 bp.
 This means that the CTCF motif is frequently encountered as part of a much larger DNA sequence organisation, some type of sequence repeats that are primarily responsible for the establishment of the asymmetric boundaries around CTCF.
-Indeed, 50% of the CTCF motifs used in our calculations in Figures 5 and 6 overlapped with repeats defined by the UCSC Genome Browser repeat masker.
-Furthermore, the percentage of repeats given by the repeat masker shows a similar very structured profile with an extended region (>200 bp) near CTCF strongly enriched with repeats.